snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-duplicates/index.md

 ```

-The web and mobile packages performs de-duplication on both `event_id`'s and `page/screen_view_id`'s, in the base and page/screen views modules respectively.
+The e-commerce, web, and mobile packages perform de-duplication on both `event_id`'s and `page/screen_view_id`'s, in the base and page/screen views modules respectively.
 The normalize package only de-dupes on `event_id`.
 The de-duplication method for Redshift & Postgres is different to BigQuery, Snowflake, & Databricks due to their federated table design.
 The key difference between the two methodologies is that for Redshift and Postgres an `event_id` may be removed entirely during de-duplication, where as for BigQuery & Snowflake we keep all `event_id`'s.
 See below for a detailed explanation.

 ## Redshift & Postgres
 Using `event_id` de-duplication as an example, for duplicates we: